benwainwright/www.benwainwright.me/blog-entries/a-case-study-in-type-erasure.md

    await functionUnderTest()
 })
 ```
 His test was failing, and he couldn't understand why.
-When looking at the implementation code, he showed me something like the below snippet; and stepped through it with the VSCode debugger.
-An error was being thrown, but for some reason the imported type guard designed to check whether his error was actually an error or not (a sensible thing to do by the way, since it is perfectly legal JavaScript to throw something completely unexpected, like `throw NaN`)
+When looking at the implementation code, he showed me something like the below snippet and stepped through it with the VSCode debugger.
+An error was being thrown, but the type guard designed to check whether his error was actually an error or not (a sensible thing to do by the way, since it is perfectly legal JavaScript to throw something completely unexpected, like `throw NaN`)

 ```TypeScript
 // code.ts